 Should I keep my scheduled appointment?

 If you have an upcoming primary or specialty care appointment, we encourage you to keep it.
-Most appointments that don’t require a physical exam or contact are shifting to virtual visits using video.
-These video visits allow you to connect with your provider while staying safely and conveniently at home.
+Both in-person and virtual appointments are being offered, including video visits with UNC Health providers.
+Video visits are a great way to connect with your provider from the comfort of your own home.

 Virtual Care Options